Frequently Asked Questions

 Easy: pretty much shooting near vehicles and short, level walks on developed trails or easily negotiated terrain up to a half mile distance.
 Participants need to get from boat docks into boats but assistance is available.
 We are never too far away from covered shelter, the vehicle and some developed restroom facility even though it could only be a USFS outhouse.

-Difficult: ♦ Hiking up and down maintained trails for up to 8 miles round trip with a moderate elevation change of up to 2000 feet, carrying photo gear and day hiking gear, 1-2 hours of paddling stable touring kayaks in protected waters, paddling up to 3 miles between landings and or hiking up to 6 miles on non-maintained trails, in rivers such as the Virgin River Narrows, or in and out of muddy pools such as in Buckskin Canyon, and up to 3 miles on glacial ice with crampons led by guides.
+Difficult: ♦ Hiking up and down maintained trails for up to 8 miles round trip with a moderate elevation change of up to 2000 feet, carrying photo gear and day hiking gear, and/or hiking up to 6 miles on non-maintained trails, in rivers such as the Virgin River Narrows, or in and out of muddy pools such as in Buckskin Canyon, and up to 3 miles on glacial ice with crampons led by guides.
 Participants may spend up to 8 hours without developed shelter or restroom facilities.

 Extreme:♦♦ NOTE: At this time we are not offering any Extreme group tours, only on private tours by request.
 Hiking 9-16 miles round trip, with elevation gain of over 2000’ on maintained trails carrying camera gear, day hiking gear, food for 1-2 meals, and water.
 Extreme excursions also include technical outings such as slot canyon descents and glacier ice-cave descents.
 Technical Extreme activities are only done with expert qualified guides who provide gear and safety equipment.
 Technical excursions mean more risk but not unsafe!
 Safety is our top priority and we only team with guides with exceptional safety records.
 Extreme excursions can afford one of a kind photo ops into beautiful and seldom seen slot canyons, glacier features or beautiful landscapes worth photographing that just take a long time to reach, such as Lost Lake near Seward, Alaska.
 Participants will be without any developed shelter or restroom facilities for over 8 hours.